oktaywhite/typingrace/README.md

 Implementing a countdown timer to increase the challenge.
 Introducing more levels with varying difficulties.
 Creating a single-player mode with computer opponents.
-Contributing
-Contributions are welcome!
-If you have ideas to enhance this game, follow these steps:

-Fork the Repository: Click the "Fork" button at the top of this repository.
-Create a New Branch: Use git checkout -b feature/YourFeatureName.
-Commit Your Changes: Make sure to write a clear commit message.
-Push to Your Branch: Use git push origin feature/YourFeatureName.
-Open a Pull Request: Describe the changes you made and why they should be merged.
-License
-This project is licensed under the MIT License - see the LICENSE file for details.

-Acknowledgments
-Thanks to the contributors of open-source projects and the coding community for inspiration and guidance.
-Special shout-out to friends and family for beta testing and providing valuable feedback.